jtallant/wordpress-video-embed-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Extremely lightweight video embed widget.
 This embed widget utilizes the native WordPress embed code and supports everything that the WordPress embed code supports.
-You can actually do a lot more than embed videos.
+You can do a lot more than embed videos.

 == Description ==